rwieruch/blog_robinwieruch_content/essential-react-libraries-framework.md

 +++
-title = "React's Ecosystem as a flexible Framework" description = "React's ecosystem is a flexible framework.
-The article gives you an opinionated ideal React setup choosing essential libraries..." date = "2017-08-02T13:50:46+02:00" tags = ["React", "Redux", "JavaScript"] categories = ["React", "Redux", "JavaScript"]
+title = "React's Ecosystem as a flexible Framework" description = "Often it is difficult to find all the relevant libraries to complement your React application, because React's ecosystem is a flexible yet large framework.
+The article gives you an opinionated React setup by choosing essential libraries: Redux, MobX, React Router, Flow, Styled Components, Lodash, Ramda, Prettier, Axios, ..." date = "2017-08-02T13:50:46+02:00" tags = ["React", "Redux", "JavaScript"] categories = ["React", "Redux", "JavaScript"]